 Nursing Process

-The nursing care for patients with neutropenia includes identifying the cause of neutropenia, identifying the organisms causing the infection, initiating prompt antibiotic therapy, and implementing infection control practices.
-Strict monitoring is vital in patients with neutropenia, especially for early signs of infection and septic shock.
-Patients and their families must be educated on protective measures to implement when the immune system is suppressed.
+Nursing care for patients with neutropenia includes identifying the cause of neutropenia, initiating prompt antibiotic therapy or granulocyte-colony stimulating factor, and implementing infection control practices.
+Strict monitoring is vital in patients with neutropenia, especially for early signs of infection and sepsis.
+Nurses must educate patients and their families on protective measures to implement when the immune system is suppressed.

 Deficient Knowledge